 "Why breathe?" he retorted, with a laugh.
 "Why eat, or drink, or sleep?
-Why live?
-Mon Dieu! because there is no choice.
+Why live? \Mon Dieu!\ because there is no choice.
 And when I see you in the garden, there is no choice for me, Mademoiselle.
-I must come down and run into danger, because I cannot help it any more that I can help--"
+I must come down and run into danger, because I cannot help it any more than I can help--"